 The applicant has detailed in the operating schedule the steps intended to support and promote the licensing objectives.
-These can be found in the redacted application form attached as appendix A. The current licence is attached as appendix B.
+These can be found in the redacted application form attached as appendix A.

+The new proposed layout is shown in the attached plan as appendix B.